darnrain/Lemon_Drop_Hi-Res/README.md

 Please listen at a safe volume level.<br>

-Lemon Drop Hi-Res development stage: Number two.<br>
+Lemon Drop Hi-Res development stage: Number three.<br>

 1. You need to program the QuadDAC.<br>
 2. You need to setup the QuadDAC.<br>